-- Baby lotion and baby powder – OPTIONAL – I didn’t put any on my baby whatever floats your boat.
+- Baby lotion and baby powder – OPTIONAL – I didn’t put any on my baby but I do know a lot of parents using some for their little ones so whatever floats your boat.
 Just research the ingredients, brand history and reviews first.

 - Reusable diapers – will save you a lot and there’s already a lot of convenient and cute designs available but you still need time to wash and dry them.
 And time is what you’ll have little of when you’re taking care of a baby.
 So prioritize and consider if you really want this.

-- Disposable diapers – If you don’t want to opt for the washable diapers, then go for this.
+- Disposable diapers – If you don’t want to opt for the reusable diapers, then go for this.
 Here’s a tip, don’t buy any diapers, yet – ask diaper companies for samples.
 Yes, you can do that.
-I didn’t know I could do that, (I mostly read/ watched content from people outside of Singapore, so my fault) and I didn’t learn that until my baby was a year old and I tried to request for one, faking her birth date in the submission form but they apparently have ways of sniffing out liars so I never got any free diapers, lol.
+I didn’t know I could do that until my baby was a year old and I tried to request for one, faking her birth date in the submission form but they apparently have ways of sniffing out liars so I never got any free diapers, lol.
 So while you’re pregnant, request for free diapers from multiple companies.
 That way you can use the samples on your baby and see which one seems to fit and then, you can buy in bulk.

 - Wet wipes – Buy 3 different brands and then test out each pack first.
 If one seems suitable for your baby’s butt, then buy in stock.
-I bought a few packs of this particular popular brand but I didn’t really like how a bit dry it was especially when cleaning poop so I opted to test out a few brands until I finally settled on one that I used until my kid was a toddler.
+I bought a few packs of this particular popular brand.
+But I didn’t really like how slightly dry it was, especially when wiping poop so I opted to test out a few brands until I finally settled on one that I used until my kid was a toddler.
 Then again, you can always ask for free samples from some companies.

-- Container to place a few diapers, diaper cream and a pack of wet wipes – OPTIONAL – You can decide to just get everything from their storage when your baby needs changing or, you can have some already prepared in a container near the diaper changing mat so you can quickly change your baby’s diapers
+- Tray basket for organizing – OPTIONAL – You can decide to just get everything from their storage when your baby needs changing or, you can have some already prepared in a container near the diaper changing mat so you can quickly change your baby’s diapers

-- Movable trolley racks – OPTIONAL, to put diaper essentials so you can move them around the house
+- Movable trolley rack – OPTIONAL, to put diaper essentials so you can move them around the house

 - Small plastic bags – OPTIONAL – for